-Do you know what metrics are worth paying attention to with account-based advertising (ABA)?
+Do you know what metrics are worth paying attention to with B2B display advertising (ABA)?
 How do you keep track of what’s performing well or poorly so you know what to improve on, or leave out in your next campaign?
 Here, we delve into the heart of the metrics that make a difference and guide you to the ones that will work for you and your target accounts.

 Defining your ABA metrics